revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

   </details>

-13.What is difference between filter and reduce in python?
+13.What is the difference between filter and reduce in python?

 <details><summary> <b>Show Answer</b> </summary>

 **Filter**:
-   - filter is used to spliting the data.
+   - filter is used to split the data.
    - Function is a boolean condition that rejects all the items in the iterable object that are not true.
    - Syntax: filter(function,iterable object)
    - Example: All the even numbers from a list.
 **Reduce**:
-   - reduce function used to single output operations.
+   - reduce function is used for single output operations.
-   - Breaks down the entire process of the applying the function into pair-wise operations.
+   - Breaks down the entire process of applying the function into pair-wise operations.
    - Syntax: reduce(function,iterable object)
    - Example: Product of all the items in the list.